-Students who successfully complete the Concentration in Spiritual Psychology (19 units) two elective courses (6 units), and (18 units) the core competencies in the Concentration in Leadership and Transformative Life Coaching can obtain a Dual Concentration in both areas.
+Students who successfully complete the Concentration in Spiritual Psychology (16 units), four elective courses (12 units), and the core competencies in the Concentration in Leadership and Transformative Life Coaching (15 units), can obtain a Dual Concentration in both areas.
 An additional nine months of study is generally required.
+(Note: with the required Core Courses this dual concentration requires a total of 60 units to graduate.)